S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Agreement**: An agreed upon guideline, process or protocol designed to guide the flow of value.
 **Alignment**: The process of bringing the actions of all parts of an organization in line with the organization's objectives.
 **Backlog**: A visible list of (often prioritized) uncompleted work items (drivers) that need to be addressed.
+**Check-In**: A brief disclosure where you share something about what’s up for you and how you are, revealing thoughts, feelings, distractions or needs.
 **Chosen Values**: A set of principles a group (or an organization) has chosen to collectively adopt to guide their behavior in the context of their collaboration.
 **Circle**: An equivalent, semi-autonomous and self-governing group of people collaborating to account for a domain.
 **Complexity**: An environment where unknowns are unknown, cause and effect can only be understood in retrospect, and actions lead to unpredictable changes.
 [Snowden and Boone]